-1) Diurnal Cycle and Island Rainfall
+3) Diurnal Cycle and Island Rainfall

-2) Boundary Layer Sensitivity
+4) Boundary Layer Sensitivity

 The human footprint on the global land surface is large, and rapidly changing, and changes in land surface properties can affect the climate.
 But real land surfaces are highly complex and heterogeneous, and thus difficult to represent in climate models.
 The complexity of the land surface formulations used in climate models often makes it difficult to understand what is going on when we attempt to simulate something like the impacts of land cover change on climate.
 I have developed a (relatively) simple theory which can be used to qualitatively understand how changes in surface wetness, roughness, and reflectivity of the land surface lead to changes in near-surface climate.
 See Cronin (2013), JAMES for more detail.

 This work ultimately grew out of my generals project (Spring 2011), where I worked on understanding the climate response to "physiological forcing" -- the tendency of plants to close their stomata (leaf pores, through which CO2 enters leaves and water vapor exits them) as the atmospheric CO2 concentration is raised.
-Some of the earlier work I've done on the subject is available below:

 Radiative-convective equilibrium (RCE) is a hypothetical state of the atmosphere-surface system where radiative cooling of the atmosphere to space is balanced by convective heating, mainly by rising warm and moist air in clouds, and radiative heating of the surface is balanced primarily by evaporative cooling.
 Study of RCE has been extremely important for our understanding of sensitivity and stability of climate.
 However, there are some details of RCE that are not well understood by the field in general.

-5) Hadley Circulation and Eddies
+7) Hadley Circulation and Eddies